huggingface/blog/gradio-5-security.md

 ### **Major findings**

-In this section, we’d like to share the major security vulnerabilities that were discovered by Trail of Bits corresponding to the 4 scenarios above.
+We outline below the major security vulnerabilities that were discovered by Trail of Bits corresponding to the 4 scenarios above.
 In the interest of transparency and the spirit of open-source, we are making the full security report public, and more details for each of these issues can be found in the report.

 **Gradio apps running locally**